Lionel Messi, from another planet: the great goal for PSG's agonizing triumph, video

 PSG, as the defense was feverish, conceding three goals.

-PSG also lost their defense with the injury of Nuno Mendes, replaced by Juan Bernat (32).
+PSG also lost their defense with the injury to Nuno Mendes, replaced by Juan Bernat (32).

 (Daniel Martínez, spectacular, champion of the Tour of the Algarve, video)